 Farmers’ markets are an excellent starting point to find a local rancher that promotes pasture-raised meat.

-Yes, I know.
 Some people just don’t like the taste of organ meat.

 The traditional liver and onions recipe is my go to meal.
 Liver mixed with onions helps balance out the taste.

 If eating organ liver is still not your thing there is a great alternative – Organ Supplements.
 But not all of them are the same, just like your organ meat, the source is vital.

-There are not too many brands that fall into this category.
-The one would be our own, the One Earth Health Organ Complex.
-The meat is sourced from pastures raised, GMO and Hormone free cattle in New Zealand.
-So they are grass fed and finished.
+There are not too many brands that fall into this category, except for ours.
+The One Earth Health Organ Complex.
+The meat is sourced from pasture raised, GMO and Hormone free cattle in New Zealand.
+They are grass fed and finished.